SyncfusionExamples/row-drag-and-drop-with-server-side-interaction-in-angular-gantt-chart/README.md

 ## Project prerequisites

-Make sure that you have the Node and Visual Studio Code in your machine before starting to work on this project.
+* Visual Studio 2022

 ### How to run this application?

 * Checkout this project to a location in your disk.
-* Open the solution file using the Visual Studio.
+* Open the solution file using the Visual Studio 2022.
 * Use `npm install` command to install the packages.
 * Now Build the solution.
 * Run the project.